 - Not only does T-elos have the same damage multiplier and weapon type as Zenobia, she possesses incredibly powerful Battle Skills that also rely on increasing damage.
 Like KOS-MOS, she too has Phase Transition Tech, meaning she can hit the damage cap in combat very quickly, and Critical Up and "Arts Plus" (boost the power of the next Driver Art) for Blade Arts, but its her exclusive Battle Skills "Heaven's Tracker" and "Heartbreaker" that take the cake: at level 5 on her Affinity Chart, the former increases damage her Driver deals by 200% each time a party member falls in combat (upwards to 500%), while the latter increases damage dealt for every enemy defeated by 100% (upwards to 300%).
 With the Crit Heal strategy in use, it's easy for T-elos' Driver to regenerate from damage dealt by enemies other than a One-Hit KO, and unlike KOS-MOS, she's one of the easiest Blades to get in the game by simply finishing the story and continue play via Post-End Game Content, without the need to enter New Game+.

-- Even though Fiora is a healing Blade, she focuses on Critical Hit damage-per-second, making her far more viable than Mythra, despite the latter having Lightspeed Flurry.
+- Even though Fiora is a healing Blade, she focuses on Critical Hit damage-per-second; a Crit-Heal Fiora build is far superior to the same build on Mythra despite the latter having Lightspeed Flurry.
 With a 15% Strength mod by default, while giving her the "Tachyon Chip" as her Core Chip and "Critical Up VI" as an Aux Core, Fiora can earn a 50% Critical Hit rate (which reaches a whopping 90% when her Affinity Chart is filled out) with a 25% increased Critical Hit damage, with Driver Arts for each party member (sans Tora) that recharges Arts every time a Critical Hit occurs.
 Her Battle Skills "Warrior Valkyrie" and "Explosion of Energy" respectively increases the party's Critical Hit rate by 40% at max Affinity during combat and damage dealt by 15% each time a Critical Hit lands (upwards to 300%), the latter of which means her damage output keeps going higher the longer she stays in combat.
 In Challenge Mode's Horde Battles, Explosion of Energy comes in handy as Fiora's Blade Specials are heavy on Area of Effect and restore Hit Points, too.
-Combined all this with the Crit Heal strategy, her Driver can outlast Challenge Mode for a long time; even if a One-Hit KO is present, it's incredibly hard to knock her Driver out since they'll simply regenerate from all the Critical Hits they're dealing from Fiora's Battle Skills, and with Rex there's access to "Screw Edge" which hits 4 times, has a very high damage output and recharges based on a Critical Hit, meaning it becomes the most spammable attack in the game.
+Combined all this with the Crit Heal strategy, her Driver can outlast Challenge Mode for a long time; even if a One-Hit KO is present, it's incredibly hard to knock her Driver out since they'll simply regenerate from all the Critical Hits they're dealing from Fiora's Battle Skills.
+With Rex there's access to "Screw Edge" which hits 4 times, has a very high damage output and recharges based on a Critical Hit, meaning it becomes the most spammable attack in the game, and Mòrag gets the very similar "Universe Flicker" which has been cited as being even better (and on top of that, putting Fiora on Mòrag also gives her access to a full party heal).
 Alongside Poppi QT Pi, she is considered the best Blade in the game, with almost no reason to not use her.

 - Elma, the third Crossover Blade via Challenge Mode, is similar to Fiora, but with a lower Critical Hit damage-per-second ratio: at level 5 on her Affinity Chart, her Battle Skill "Crisis Catalyst" increases damage dealt by 150% and Critical Hit rate by 40% upon hitting max affinity during combat.
 Coupled with her level 5 Blade Special "Sliding Slinger", which increases damage dealt to higher-level enemies by 100%, Elma won't have trouble against Elite Mooks and Superbosses.
 In addition, most of her Blade Specials hit up to 14 times, making her ironically very good in Chain Attacks.
 What's different about her compared to any other Blade in the game is she brings the "Overdrive" mechanic from Xenoblade Chronicles X, a Super Mode where additional bonuses (damage dealt, damage resistance, Cooldown effectiveness, reducing enemy resistances) are granted to the entire party the more they attack enemies throughout its duration upon activation at a full Party Gauge.
-While it lasts 50 seconds by default, reaching level 5 of Elma's same-named Battle Skill increases it to 90 seconds, more than enough time to defeat Superbosses and you can continue to restart it without losing any progress just like in Xenoblade X. Furthermore, Overdrive can be activated even when Elma isn't the active Blade in the party.
+While it lasts 50 seconds by default, reaching level 5 of Elma's same-named Battle Skill increases it to 90 seconds, more than enough time to defeat Superbosses and you can continue to restart it without losing any progress just like in Xenoblade X. Furthermore, Overdrive can be activated even when not playing as Elma's Driver, as her Driver will just switch to her and activate Overdrive when the player requests it.
+This lets the player use Overdrive more conveniently and with other Blades whose Arts are easier to spam thn Elma's, such as Mythra's "Photon Edge".
 Just about the only downside to Overdrive's potency is using it negates Chain Attack.
+Then again, using Overdrive instead of Chain Attack can be very beneficial in some situations, such as when you've sealed a particularly nasty status effect on the opponent such as Affinity Down, Reinforcements or Blowdown, and adding a new orb to the enemy would let them trample all over you again.
+Even better, if you fill up the Party Gauge while in Overdrive, you can reactivate it without switching to Elma, allowing Overdrive to be extended indefinitely without having to switch Blades and possibly break synergy.

 - So long as players don't mind grinding, the salvage mechanic can make increasing each town's Development Level, as well as obtaining lots of cash, extremely easy.
 Sure, it'll take a while, but investing into the town as early as possible unlocks more items for every shop players come across in short order.
 Notably, having enough cash means players can also purchase the ever-expensive "Inherited Core Crystal", which unlocks Rare Blade Sheba, at Torigoth in as early as Chapter 4.